GunjanKadu/Course-Companion/README.md

-# CourseMate
+# CourseCompanion

-CourseMate is an application for collecting peer reviews from the groups of students.
+Course Companion is an application for collecting peer reviews from the groups of students.
 Students can be grouped and each student in the group can review other students that belongs to the same group.

 Students can see only the reviews they have given.
 The teacher who owns the group can see all reviews from the group.
 Superuser can add new teachers.